-Find a cloth face covering that your child can put on and take off themselves.
-Make sure it covers their nose and mouth and is comfortable for them to wear.
+Find a face mask that your child can put on and take off themselves.
+Make sure it covers their nose and mouth, fits snugly against the face with no gaps, and is comfortable for them to wear.

 Have your child practice wearing it while doing drills or playing their sport before the season starts.

-Have a special place to store the cloth face covering.
+Have a special place to store the face mask.
 For example, your child might keep it in the same spot in their sports bag when they are not wearing it.

 Keep it clean

-Just like you should sanitize sports equipment before and after each use, wash cloth face coverings daily in hot water.
+Just like you should sanitize sports equipment before and after each use, wash resusable face masks daily in hot water.

 Do not reuse cloth face coverings until they have been cleaned.

 Set a good example

-Coaches, officials, volunteers, and spectators should also protect themselves and others by always wearing cloth face coverings.
+Coaches, officials, volunteers, and spectators should also protect themselves and others by always and correctly wearing face masks.
 By doing this, they are also setting a good example for young athletes.